2024

 • Assuming the agent “answers the phone with a polite welcome” after one to two rings, a category four rating is assigned.

-• A representative with a category six rating is assumed to “answer the phone after one ring with the suitable business greeting.”
+• A representative with a category six rating is assumed to “answer the phone after one ring with a suitable business greeting.”

-Its common practice to rating employees’ and individuals’ performance on specific behavioral patterns like how quickly and courteously they answer the phone, using a typical rating performance system asking, “1-never, 2-non frequent, 3-from time to time, 4-frequently, 5-always.”
-It’s easy to understand how the more precise BARS approach will affect the appraisal’s conclusion.
+It is common practice to rate employees’ and individuals’ performance on specific behavioral patterns and communication skills, like how quickly and courteously they answer the phone, using a typical rating performance management system asking, “1-never, 2-non frequent, 3-from time to time, 4-frequently, 5-always.”
+How the more precise BARS approach will affect the appraisal’s conclusion is easy to understand.

 Nurse